Table of Contents

 4. Credit Mix (10%)

-Having a variety of credit types—such as credit cards, auto loans, and mortgages—can positively impact your score.
-Lenders like to see that you can manage different types of credit responsibly.
+Having different kinds of credit for example credit cards, auto loans, and mortgages can help your score.
+They prefer to see that you are able to handle different kinds of credits responsibly.

 5. New Credit Inquiries (10%)